 How about the chord, F?
 In root position you would play F A C. In the 1st inversion, you move the root note, F to the top and play A C F. Between the notes A and C, the interval is a 3rd.
 Between the notes C and F, the interval is a fourth.
 Try it now on your piano or keyboard.

 What are the notes for the chord Dm (D minor)?
-The notes are D E F. This is in the root position.
-To play a 1st inversion of D minor, you play E F and D. Again, all we've done is simply move the root to the top.
+The notes are D F A. This is in the root position.
+To play the 1st inversion of D minor, you play F, A and D. Again, all we’ve done is simply move the root to the top.
 The root note is now one octave higher.

 How about the minor triad A minor?
 In the first inversion the notes would be C E A.